Baylex/Amazon_Vine_Analysis/README.md

 6. Explain how to use AWS Simple Storage Service (S3) and relational databases for basic cloud storage.
 7. Complete an analysis of an Amazon customer review.

+## Example
 Example of AWS data pulled into pgAdmin using Google Colab and PySpark script:

 ![Pic 1](https://github.com/Baylex/Amazon_Vine_Analysis/blob/main/Images/dev1_customer_table.PNG)

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions: